stonexing/OpenPano-iOS/README.md

 Then opencv stitch is much better than this opensource project So I decide to open source for this project
+By this project maybe find the suluation of Scroll Capture Screen, good luck!

 (Here I found a close-source project [Openpano-iOS](https://github.com/GitZChen/OpenPano-iOS))